equinor/sepes-api/docs/developers/setup-dev-environment.md

 Microsoft SQL Server Developer https://www.microsoft.com/nb-no/sql-server/sql-server-downloads

-Add dependencies
+## Add dependencies

 In both the Sepes.RestApi and Sepes.RestApi.Test folder run "dotnet restore"

 In the FrontEnd folder you need to run "npm install"

-Setup config:
+## Setup config:

 You can get the config values from the following places

 SEPES_NAME=sepes-dev
 This is the name that will be used to create resources within azure.
-Make sure to not use - instead of spaces
+Make sure to not use spaces

 SEPES_TENANT_ID=